 A known source of this imbalance is the metabolism of xenobiotics, resulting in glutathione depletion and subsequent damage to pancreatic acinar cells.
 Certain antioxidant defense mechanisms (e.g., glutathione) are compromised in patients with chronic pancreatitis.
 Melatonin is known to scavenge oxygen and nitrogen radicals and activate antioxidant enzymes such as superoxide dismutase, catalase, and glutathione; consequently, connections have emerged between low melatonin levels and the likelihood of having more severe attacks of pancreatitis.

 Several controlled clinical trials with antioxidants in the treatment of chronic pancreatitis have been published.
 These have indicated that individual antioxidants are ineffective.
 However, an updated systematic review and meta-analysis found that antioxidant therapy, consisting mainly of combinations of vitamins C, E, beta-carotene, selenium, N-acetylcysteine, and glutamine, significantly reduced the length of hospital stay when compared with controls.
 Some of these trials utilized intravenous antioxidants, while others provided this in oral form.
-Other reviews have concluded that antioxidant combinations are effective for pain reduction in patients with chronic pancreatitis, particularly when combined with methionine.
+Other reviews have concluded that antioxidant combinations are effective for pain reduction in patients with chronic pancreatitis, particularly when combined with methionine.,

-Reviews of controlled clinical trials have concluded that intravenous glutamine or a combination of glutamine and long-chain omega-3 fatty acids significantly reduces the risk of infectious complications, mortality, and length of hospital stay when compared with controls.
+Reviews of controlled clinical trials have concluded that intravenous glutamine or a combination of glutamine and long-chain omega-3 fatty acids significantly reduces the risk of infectious complications, mortality, and length of hospital stay when compared with controls.,

 There are many risk factors for pancreatitis.
 Supporting the patient in avoiding these risk factors can decrease the likelihood of future episodes of pancreatitis.
-Avoiding excessive alcohol use, or abstaining altogether, and adopting a low-fat, high-fiber diet are 2 lifestyle steps that can greatly reduce risk.
+Avoiding excessive alcohol use, or abstaining altogether, and adopting a low-fat, high-fiber diet are two lifestyle steps that can greatly reduce risk.

 Family members can help the patient manage medications, taking care to alert physicians to any that may elevate risk to the pancreas.